 Interview of Nate Higgins on ChrisMartenson.com

-So I’m not necessarily calling for a stock-market crash in the next decade, but I am calling for within the decade we probably won’t have a stock market.
-That’s a scary thing to contemplate, but this entire system is based on more every year, and we’ve extended the system by a decade or more by little bells and whistles and allowing people to buy houses with no money down and the repeal of Glass-Steagall.
 And since 2008, the crash in private and household credit has been made up by government stepping in and providing 11% of our GDP just from deficit spending.
 And that bullet has now been spent.
 So the whole thing starts to unravel once they’ve spent all the bullets they have.
 And I don’t know that it really matters, really; stocks go down 10% or 50% or 100%, we have to restructure the way that we think about society.
-Competing for nominal, digital wealth is going to go away as the main cultural objective.

 This is a fascinating, in-depth discussion of our economic, environmental, and societal predicament.
 If you have the time, this really ties it all together.
 Until recently, Nate Higgins was lead editor of The Oil Drum, one of the most popular and highly-respected websites for the analysis and discussion and global energy supplies, and the future implications of the energy decline that we are facing.
 He holds a Master’s Degree in Finance from the University of Chicago and recently completed his PhD in Natural Resources at the University of Vermont.
 Previously, he was President of Sanctuary Asset Management and a Vice-President at the investment firm Solomon Brothers and Lehman Brothers.